vaidotasp/weather-cli-tool/posts/part2.md

 return;
 ```

 No magic going on here, we are simply injecting our variable values into template literal which we can shape and organize however we like.
 I added "weather" letters up top and some of the emojis to denote various measurements like temperature, humidity and so on.
-If it all goes according to the plan, we should be seeing result similar to this:
+If it all goes according to the plan, we should be seeing result similar to the image at the beggining of this post.

-[linklink]

 Some of the things we could do but is out of scope for this post: